islet-project/islet/lib/safe-abstraction/README.md

 ## Safety Rules for Raw Pointers

-The following seven safety rules are critical for ensuring the safe use of raw pointers within this crate:
+The following safety rules are critical for ensuring the safe use of raw pointers within this crate:

 1. **Compile-time Size Determination**: